Ion: Denoting the charged state

-An alternative (and acceptable) way of showing a molecule/atom with multiple charges is by drawing out the signs multiple times, this is often seen with transition metals.
+An alternative (but now obsolete) way of showing a molecule/atom with multiple charges is by drawing out the signs multiple times, this is often seen with transition metals.
 Chemists sometimes circle the sign; this is merely ornamental and does not alter the chemical meaning.
-All three representations of Fe(2+), Fe^{++}, and Fe^{⊕⊕} shown in the figure, are thus equivalent.
+All three representations of Fe(2+), Fe^{++}, and Fe^{⊕⊕} shown in the figure, are thus equivalent; though only Fe(2+) is recommended.

 Mixed Roman numerals and charge notations for the uranyl ion.
 The oxidation state of the metal is shown as superscripted Roman numerals, whereas the charge of the entire complex is shown by the angle symbol together with the magnitude and sign of the net charge.

-Monatomic ions are sometimes also denoted with Roman numerals, particularly in spectroscopy; for example, the Fe(2+) (positively doubly charged) example seen above is referred to as Fe(III), Fe^{III} or Fe III (Fe I for a neutral Fe atom, Fe II for a singly ionized Fe ion).
+Monatomic ions are sometimes also denoted with Roman numerals; for example, the Fe(2+) (positively doubly charged) example seen above is referred to as Fe^{II}| or iron(II).
 The Roman numeral designates the formal oxidation state of an element, whereas the superscripted Indo-Arabic numerals denote the net charge.
 The two notations are, therefore, exchangeable for monatomic ions, but the Roman numerals cannot be applied to polyatomic ions.
 However, it is possible to mix the notations for the individual metal centre with a polyatomic complex, as shown by the uranyl ion example.

+In spectroscopy, cations are denoted by Roman numerals but these are not the oxidation states/charges.
+"Fe I" is the neutral atom, Fe^{0}|, "Fe II" is the ion formed by loss of 1 electron, Fe+, "Fe III" is the ion formed by loss of 2 electrons, Fe(2+), etc. Oxidation states are shown as superscripts in formulae or in brackets in the names of ions: For example, a spectroscopist's "Fe IV" represents the iron(III) ion, i.e. Fe(3+) or Fe^{III}|.

 Sub-classes

 If an ion contains unpaired electrons, it is called a radical ion.
-Just like uncharged radicals, radical ions are very reactive.
+Just like uncharged radicals, radical ions are usually very reactive.
 Polyatomic ions containing oxygen, such as carbonate and sulfate, are called oxyanions.
 Molecular ions that contain at least one carbon to hydrogen bond are called organic ions.
 If the charge in an organic ion is formally centred on a carbon, it is termed a carbocation (if positively charged) or carbanion (if negatively charged).